Who Wrote This? The Key to Zero-Shot LLM-Generated Text Detection Is GECScore: Introduction

-However, current zero-shot detectors are not reliable enough with cleverly revised text, such as paraphrased text \cite{DBLP:journals/corr/abs-2303-11156,DBLP:journals/corr/abs-2303-13408} and they also struggle to detect text from powerful LLMs or unknown source LLMs \cite{DBLP:journals/corr/abs-2310-05130}.
-While supervised approaches based on fine-tuning LMs demonstrate enhanced performance, they falter in out-of-distribution settings \cite{DBLP:journals/corr/abs-2305-13242} and are vulnerable to attacked through targeted training of an LLM \cite{nicks2023language}.
-In light of these challenges, we focus on a more challenging but valuable direction.
-We explore a black-box zero-shot approach that is independent of access to the generative model and does not depend on extensive training datasets or fine-tuned LMs as classifiers.
+However, current zero-shot detectors are not reliable enough when dealing with cleverly revised text, such as paraphrased text \cite{DBLP:journals/corr/abs-2303-11156,DBLP:journals/corr/abs-2303-13408,DBLP:journals/corr/abs-2410-23746}.
+They also struggle to detect text from unknown LLMs \cite{DBLP:journals/corr/abs-2310-05130}.
+While supervised approaches based on fine-tuning pre-trained models (PLMs) demonstrate enhanced performance, they often fail in out-of-distribution settings \cite{DBLP:journals/corr/abs-2305-13242} and are susceptible to attack through targeted training of an LLM \cite{nicks2023language}.
+Given these challenges, we focus on a more challenging but practical direction.
+We explore a black-box zero-shot approach that does not rely on access to the source model, extensive training datasets, or fine-tuning PLMs as classifiers.

 In this study, we propose a simple but effective zero-shot detection method that leverages an external grammar error correction model.
-By computing the Grammar Error Correction Score for the given text, our approach distinguishes between human-written and LLM-generated text.
-Extensive experimental results show that our method not only outperforms current SOTA zero-shot and supervised techniques, but also show remarkable robustness against paraphrase and adversarial attacks.
+By computing the \textsc{GECScore} for the given text, our approach distinguishes between human-written and LLM-generated text.
+Extensive experimental results show that our method not only outperforms current SOTA zero-shot and supervised techniques, but also shows remarkable reliability in the wild, including robust generalization capability and resistance to paraphrasing attack.